 Q. Why do some people become workaholics?

-Answer: Some people become workaholics mainly because they don’t have any life outside of their works either due to the fact that they have a rather limited set of “social skills” to enjoy the company of their family members or friends or they just don’t fully understand and appreciate the notion of a perfect “work-life” balance.
+Answer: Some people become workaholics mainly because they don’t have any life outside of their work either due to the fact that they have a rather limited set of “social skills” to enjoy the company of their family members or friends or they just don’t fully understand and appreciate the notion of a perfect “work-life” balance.

-However, some people can become workaholics also because they simply “love” their jobs too much due to the sense of the “success” or “satisfaction” they enjoy after doing “perfect jobs”, not because that their jobs pay them good money, but because they just “enjoy” doing the jobs.
+However, some people can become workaholics also because they simply “love” their jobs too much due to the sense of the “success” or “satisfaction” they enjoy after doing “perfect jobs”, not because their jobs pay them good money, but because they just “enjoy” doing the jobs.